aaron-grau/curic/react/projects/synthesizer/README.md

 ### Re-Designing the State Shape
 This means in addition to storing `notes`, our state needs to store:
-+ `recording` - a boolean to indicate if your app is recording or not;
++ `isRecording` - a boolean to indicate if your app is recording or not;
 + `tracks` - an object of tracks objects.

 Here's a sample of our new state shape:
 ```
 {
   notes: ['C5', 'D6'],
-  recording: false,
+  isRecording: false,
   tracks: {
     "1": {
       id: 1,